Life at university can be challenging

 - We have recently updated our resources to include a video about dealing with loss or bereavement.

-- Watch the Student Guidance Centre video and look at the SGC website to find out more about the other support services that may be able to provide assistance, including as speaking to a Careers Advisor or
+- Watch the Student Guidance Centre video and look at the SGC website to find out more about the other support services that may be able to provide assistance.

 - If you are managing a long-term condition, speak to a Disability Officer to see if there is additional practical support to help you in the learning environment.

 - If experiencing money or academic difficulties, speak to one of the advisors in Advice SU.

 - We offer 24 hour telephone support from a counsellor, free from mobile and landline, on 0808 800 0016

 - Talk to your GP (doctor) about options and whether he / she can refer you for talking therapies through the NHS.